-Person Responsil Actions 11.1 Licensed Supervisors Ensure that all use of radiation in research on themselves or another person is conducted and authorised by the Human Ethics Committee in accordance with Part 6 of the Regulation and the following Codes: Code for Radiation Protection in Medical Exposure (2019) Ensure that the Human Ethics Committee is provided with an independent medical physicist report (contact Human Resources to coordinate this activity).
+Person Respons ible Actions 11.1 Licensed Superviso rs Ensure that all use of radiation in research on themselves or another person is conducted and authorised by the Human Ethics Committee in accordance with Part 6 of the Regulation and the following Codes: Code for Radiation Protection in Medical Exposure (2019) ARPANSA Code of Practice and Safety Guide for Radiation Protection in Dentistry (2005) ARPANSA Code of Practice for the Exposure of Humans to Ionizing Radiation for Research Purposes (2005) ARPANSA Ensure that the Human Ethics Committee is provided with an independent medical physicist report (contact Human Resources to coordinate this activity ).
 Ensure that procedures in place using the principles of justification and optimisation outlined in Regulation 105.